-We would like to extend our thanks to the Board for its commitment to the oversight of the System and support of the TRSL staff.
-We would also like to acknowledge the staff who helped prepare this report.
-Their efforts to ensure its timely and accurate presentation are very much appreciated.
+We would like to extend our sincere appreciation to the Board for its commitment to the well-being of the System and support of the TRSL staff.
+And, thanks to staff whose work to prepare this report is beyond commendable, their efforts to ensure the timely and accurate presentation of the System's financial information are very much appreciated.